buehler/dotnet-operator-sdk/docs/getting-started.md

 dotnet run
 ```

 This command builds and runs your operator project directly.
 It will connect to the Kubernetes cluster configured in your current `kubectl` context (usually found in `~/.kube/config`).
-The KubeOps runtime automatically attempts to install the CRD defined in your `Entities` project if it doesn't already exist.
+The KubeOps runtime automatically attempts to install the `V1DemoEntity` CRD (defined in `MyFirstOperator.Entities`) if it doesn't already exist in the cluster.

 The operator will start, connect to your currently configured Kubernetes cluster (check `kubectl config current-context`), install the necessary CRD (`V1DemoEntity`), and begin watching for resources.